zZOKofficial/BitSync/README.md

 # BitSync
 This repository hosts a full-stack web app with React.js (frontend) and Flask/Django (backend), migrated from Laravel (PHP) for improved security and performance.
 It includes authentication, RESTful APIs, and a responsive UI.
 Built by enthusiasts, this scalable platform is designed for customisation and business use.

-Two-Month Full-Stack Learning & Development Plan (Shortened)
+Two-Month Full-Stack Learning & Development Plan

 Phase 1: Frontend Development (20 Days)
 	•	Days 1-7: React.js basics (JS refresher, components, state, hooks, routing).